Building her professional resume with positions at the

 As an undergraduate at SUNY Albany, she supported the head Athletic trainer in providing medical coverage for the football, lacrosse, men’s and women’s basketball and track & field teams.
 She was also a volunteer student athletic trainer at two Empire State Games, working with the men’s and women’s soccer teams in 2002 and with softball in 2005.

-At Buffalo, she was an Athletic Training student assistant for four years, and also worked two years at the Summer Athletic camps.
+At Buffalo, she was an Athletic Training student assistant for three years, and also worked two years at the Summer Athletic camps.
 She worked a variety of sports in her role, including football, wrestling, men’s basketball, men’s and women’s tennis and volleyball.

 In January 2007, she was selected as an Athletic Training Intern at Niagara University, where she worked four months with the women’s ice hockey program along with both the men’s and women’s tennis teams.